vacp2p/rfc/content/docs/rfcs/72/README.md

 `contractId`

-The blockchain identifer being used for `membershipcontract`.
+The `contractId` SHOULD be the blockchain identifier used for `membershipcontract`.
+- it MUST be a string

 The `identityCredential` MUST be derived after a succussful decryption of the keystore.